tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

   <img src="{{ site.url }}/img/pitl03/iteration-concentric-circles.png" />
 </figure>

-It should be pointed-out that the width/height arguments (`30*i`) of the first iteration are multiplied by `0`, so the first circle is placed in the very centre of the display window, but is effectively invisible.
-The other twenty-three happen to be enough to fill the 500 by 500 pixel area -- but by changing the condition, you can draw as many (or as few circles) as you wish.
+It should be pointed out that the width/height arguments (`30*i`) of the first iteration are multiplied by `0`, so the first circle is placed in the very centre of the display window but is effectively too small to be visible.
+The other twenty-three are sufficient to fill the 500 by 500-pixel area -- but by changing the condition, you can draw as many (or as few circles) as you wish.

 ### Augmented Assignment Operators

 You are already familiar with the `=` operator, but not its arithmetic variants.
-In the "concentric_circles" example, the `i` was incremented using this line of code:
+In the "concentric_circles" example, `i` was incremented using this line of code:
 `i = i + 1`
 To simplify this statement, one can instead write:
 `i += 1`

 Other similar operators include:
-`i -= 1 ` is equivalent to&nbsp; `i = i + 1`
+`i -= 1 ` is equivalent to&nbsp; `i = i - 1`
 `i *= 1 ` is equivalent to&nbsp; `i = i * 1`
 `i /= 1 ` is equivalent to&nbsp; `i = i / 1`